kyledy/airbnb-clone/README.md

 - Make sure that you have Node.js installed on your computer.
 - Clone the repository onto your local machine.
 - Open an instance of the terminal.
-- Navigate to the client folder.
+- Set the current working directory to the project folder.
-- Run "npm install".
+- Enter "npm install" to install all the required dependencies.
-- Run "yarn".
+- Run the client and server-side scripts, as outlined below.

+# Server
+- Set the current working directory to the api folder.
+- Enter "npx nodemon index.js".

+# Client
+- Set the current working directory to the client folder.
-- Run "yarn dev".
+- Enter "yarn dev".
-- You should be presented with a localhost link to the application.
-Follow the link and enjoy!

 ## Credits
 Majority of the source code and styles are adapted from the YouTube channel "Coding with Dawid".